AdobeDocs/campaign-web.sv-SE/help/v8/workflows/activities/build-audience.md

 >[!NOTE]
 >
 >Målgrupper som läses in från en fil kan inte anges som mål med en Build-målgruppsaktivitet.
-För att göra detta måste du använda en **Läs in fil** aktivitet följt av **Avstämning** aktivitet.
+För att göra detta måste du använda en **Läs in fil**-aktivitet följt av en **avstämningsaktivitet** .
 [Läs mer](../../audience/about-recipients.md)

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.